Context

 Efficient scaling requires a content delivery network (CDN).
 However, Azure App Services does not come with a CDN by default.

-Azure does offer the Azure Content Delivery Network service, but you must manage the endpoint and caching.
-This leads to further increased complexity.
+Azure does offer the Azure Content Delivery Network service, but the endpoint and caching needs to be manually managed, which will require further monitoring and management.

 Azure App Services Specific Limitations